-After entering the hospital through the old door, you'll see a main patio with fountains, surrounded by columns and beautifully decorated with tiles.
+After entering the Hospital de la Caridad through the old door, you'll see a main patio with fountains, surrounded by columns and beautifully decorated with tiles.
 In the Sala de Cabildos, some of Mañara's personal objects can still be found, as well as some paintings.

 The most interesting part of the hospital is its church, a masterpiece of Seville Baroque architecture, with a single nave covered by a barrel vault.
-From outside, we can see elegant tile decoration and inside there is a theme based on charity and compassion.
+From the outside, we can see elegant tile decoration, and inside there is a theme based on charity and compassion.

 Interesting, But Not Essential